RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 </div>

 So many missing values!
 That definitely means filling NAs later.
-Now I am more interested in how the distribution of the class looks like:
+Now I am more interested in how the distribution of each class looks like:

 {% highlight python %}
 # Inspect number of data points in each class.